percona/pmm-doc/README.md

 1. Create a ticket in our [Jira](https://jira.percona.com/projects/PMM/issues) system.

-2. Describe the problem or improvement needed in as much detail as possible.
+2. Describe the problem or improvement needed in as much detail as possible, by providing, for example:
+   - links to the relevant pages or sections;
+   - explaining what is wrong and why;
+   - suggesting changes or links to sources of further information.

-3. You can communicate with developers and writers and you'll be notifed of progress as it progresses.
+3. You can communicate with developers and writers and you'll be notified of any progress.

 ## Preview the documentation